antonyforte/Video-Web-Server/README.txt

 Before testing the server first:

-1 - Create a directory named static. and add videos to this directory 2 - In html/Files.html behind line 164(div class="return") modify the link and add your video links. example:
+1 - Create a directory named static inside servidorpag/. and add videos to this directory 2 - In html/Files.html behind line 164(div class="return") modify the link and add your video links. example:

 in the code is: